Skip to main content

 This course will introduce students to basic mathematical and processing topics.
 These topics include numbering systems, summations, progressions, combinatorics, logarithms, matrices, probabilities and how to use basic processing tools to compute those.
 The topics are intended to set a solid discrete mathematical foundation to develop basic programming skills in a simple script language and to allow the student to support discrete mathematics operations with basic script language commands.
 Credits: 0

 This foundational course is an introduction to algorithmic thinking and the mathematics of computer science.
-Topics include abstract data types such as lists, stacks, queues, hash maps, trees and graphs, but also basics of asymptotic analysis, recursion and various algorithmic strategies including brute force, decrease-and-conquer and divide-and-conquer.
-Programming exercises will help create proficiency in Python.
-Emphasis will be placed on understanding underlying mathematics, such as discrete probability, statistics, graph theory and set theory.
+Topics include the basics of asymptotic analysis (big Oh, backward substitution, and master method), recursion, and various algorithmic strategies including brute force, decrease-and-conquer, divide-and-conquer, and transform-and-conquer.
+Programming exercises will help create proficiency in Python Programming language.
+Emphasis will be placed on understanding underlying mathematics, such as discrete probability, graph theory, and logarithms.
 Credits: 4

-This course is an extension of the process of algorithmic thinking and the mathematics of computer science.
-Topics include asymptotic analysis, and various algorithmic strategies including transform-and-conquer, dynamic, greedy, amortized analysis, linear and integer programming, randomized, and approximation algorithms.
-Emphasis will be placed on understanding underlying mathematics, such as discrete probability, statistics, graphs, and set theory.
+This course is an extension to the process of algorithmic thinking and the mathematics of computer science.
+Topics include asymptotic analysis, and various algorithmic strategies including dynamic programming, greedy algorithms, amortized analysis, linear and integer programming, randomized algorithms, and approximation algorithms.
+Emphasis will be placed on understanding underlying mathematics, such as discrete probability, statistics, graph, and set theory.
 Credits: 4

-Great products start out from great designs authored by effective teams.
 This course introduces the student to the software development lifecycle at the graduate level.
 Focus will be placed on design and documentation methodologies used by practitioners.
 Students will learn to author clear and effective software documentation for a host of different design methodologies.
-Software design methodologies discussed will include waterfall, spiral, scrum, and agile.
+Software design methodologies discussed will include: waterfall, spiral, scrum, and agile.
 Other topics include version control, issue tracking, software project management, debugging, and profiling.
 Credits: 4

 This course explores the concept of the thinking machine, capable of its own reasoning and extending itself beyond the limits of its programming.
 Core topics include extending a machine’s ability to search for its own solutions through the exploration of problem spaces and the use of reasoning through propositional and first-order logic.
 Advanced topics may include data mining, deep learning, artificial life and natural language understanding.
 Credits: 4